rossdrew/rossdrew.github.io/_posts/2018-10-01-emulating-opcodes.md

 ## Approach Number 2: Functional Java Code

-I want to only write minimise code duplication writing code once for each operation, and once for each addressing mode.
+I want to minimise duplication, writing code once for each operation, and once for each addressing mode.
 As we already reference opcodes by Enum, I wondered if it was possible to parse an opcode value (`0x0A`) into it's Enum (`ASL_A`) then simply call an `execute()` method on that Enum instance which fires off an attached lambda providing an environment (memory, registers and alu).
 As each Op-Code Enum knows it's own Addressing Mode, it could call an `address()` on that Addressing Mode (which also calls an attached lambda) providing us with all we need to make composable instructions.

 ### Overview